 - Many employers use tough interview protocols as a method to appoint the correct match for the job position.
-They try to evaluate the candidate through various tasks in all aspects varying from skills, personality and experience.
+They try to evaluate the candidate through various tasks in all aspects varying from skills, personality, and experience.
 In many such interviews, employers and interviewers are not just interested in the performance of the candidate or their credentials, but they are more interested to know whether or not they are fit for the job.
-They try to find that one candidate, who fits their idea of an ideal employee and checks all the columns for being a successful candidate.
+They try to find that one candidate, who fits their idea of an ideal employee and checks all the columns for being successful.
 They want an aspiring candidate, who can easily merge with the team and produce amazing results.
-So as the interview becomes harder, the employers also becomes pickier in selecting the right candidate.
+So as the interview becomes harder, the employers also become pickier in selecting the right candidate.

 7. Tough times are not everlasting:

-- Another fact to be noted is that, facing tough interviews is not always a bad thing.
-Do not take such interviews as a sign for failure and destruction.
-It is just a harsh reminder that you are not up to the standards of the job and that there are a large number of candidates who are more experienced and skilled than you.
+- Another fact to note is that facing tough interviews is not always a bad thing.
+Do not take such interviews as a sign of failure and destruction.
+It is just a harsh reminder that you are not up to the standards of the job and that there are a large number of candidates who more experience and skill than you.
 Take this as a sign of positive criticism and try to strive to get better results.